ayomirotoye/country_flags_api/README.md

 ### Running the Application (without Docker)

-1. After building, you can run the application: `./gradlew bootRun`
+1. After building, you can run the application: `./gradlew bootRun -DALLOWED_ORIGINS=http://localhost:5173`

 ### Running the Dockerized Application